-- 1. SETUP CONST PRES YES (ENTER) / NO (HOME) Press the ENTER key to proceed. - 2.
-4-20mA psi RANGE This parameter sets the range of the 4-20mA pressure sensor.
+- 1. SETUP CONST PRES YES (ENTER) / NO (HOME) Press the ENTER key to proceed. - 4-20mA psi RANGE This parameter sets the range of the 4-20mA pressure sensor.
 The factory default is 150 since the standard sensor provided by the factory has a maximum range of 150 psi.
-If necessary, use the arrow keys to change the value, then press ENTER, or simply press ENTER to proceed. - 3. psi SETPOINT This value determines the pressure you want to maintain.
+If necessary, use the arrow keys to change the value, then press ENTER, or simply press ENTER to proceed. - 3. psi SETPOINT - This value determines the pressure you want to maintain.
 The factory default is 50 psi.
 Use the arrow keys to change if desired.
 Press ENTER to proceed. - 4.
 SUBMERSIBLE PUMP This parameter sets the ramp profile for a submersible pump.
 YES = submersible pump, NO = vertical pump.
 For submersible pumps, the frequency accelerates from 0-30 Hz in one second, then follows the ramp time from 30 Hz to maximum frequency.
 If NO is selected the frequency will increase in a linear fashion from zero to max frequency. - ENABLE RESTARTS YES (ENTER) / NO (HOME) enabling restarts controls the ability of the drive to automatically restart after a power failure.
 The drive will initialize in AUTO mode after power is restored if YES is selected.
-If NO is selected, the drive will remain OFF when power is restored. - OVERCURRENT LIMIT Setting for motor overload protection (service factor amp rating for the motor).
+If NO is selected, the drive will remain OFF when power is restored. - 6.
+DISABLE MANUAL MODE A setting of YES disables manual operation of the drive through the keypad and only allows operation via external commands, such as a pressure transducer. - OVERCURRENT LIMIT Setting for motor overload protection (service factor amp rating for the motor).